testit-tms/api-client-golang/docs/ProjectCustomAttributeTemplateGetModel.md

 HasCustomAttributeModels returns a boolean if a field has been set.

+### SetCustomAttributeModelsNil

+`func (o *ProjectCustomAttributeTemplateGetModel) SetCustomAttributeModelsNil(b bool)`

+ SetCustomAttributeModelsNil sets the value for CustomAttributeModels to be an explicit nil

+### UnsetCustomAttributeModels
+`func (o *ProjectCustomAttributeTemplateGetModel) UnsetCustomAttributeModels()`

+UnsetCustomAttributeModels ensures that no value is present for CustomAttributeModels, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)